berrlang/berr/README.md

 ### To Do
 - [x] Come up with a name
 - [ ] Finalize the syntax
-- [ ] Figure out what programming language to write the compiler/interpreter in
+- [x] Figure out what programming language to write the compiler/interpreter in
-- [ ] Figure out if the lang is compiled or interpreted or both
+- [x] Figure out if the lang is compiled or interpreted or both
 - [ ] Low or high level

+I plan to write berr in [scrap](https://github.com/scrap-lang/scrap)
+berr will be both compiled and interpreted but the compiler will be made first.

 ### Whats so nice about this?
 I dont know yet but here is what I can try to follow